 March 9, 2015 First REPRIEVE Site Newsletter is distributed

-Site Newsletters are created by the Clinical Coordinating Center team and sent via email bimonthly.
-The newsletters include important updates for REPRIEVE site staff including helpful hints, FAQs and features of clinical site teams.
+Site Newsletters are created by the Clinical Coordinating Center team and sent via email monthly.
+The newsletters include important updates for REPRIEVE site staff including helpful tips, FAQs, and features of clinical site teams.
 Click here

 to read our newsletters.